-Shields in ancient Greece were made mostly of wood and leather and were then faced with bronze.
-The warrior would carry the Greek shield in his left hand with the help of central band and grip via a strap on the shield.
-Shields would weigh as much as 8 kg sometimes and the fighter would require great strength and skill to use it as a protection.
+Shields in Ancient Greece were made mostly of wood and leather and were then faced with bronze.
+The warrior would carry the Greek shield in his left hand with the help of a central band and grip via a strap on the shield.
+Shields would weigh as much as 8 kg sometimes and the fighter would require great strength and skill to use them as protection.
 The entire armor with chest piece and helmet and arm and leg guards would sometimes weigh as much as 20 kg.

 Ancient Greek Shield Designs